Ashley Highfield: Career

+In 2019 he received Google backing to develop a digital self-serve advertising solution aimed at SMEs called LocalEyes.

+In 2018 he joined Oyster Yachts where he was Chairman/CEO until September 2025.
+He oversaw the record growth in sales and a return to profitability.

+In 2019 he joined the Eden Project as a non-executive director, ultimately being asked to be Chairman of Eden Project Limited in 2023.

 Profile

-He lives in central London and is divorced.
+He lives in the Chiltern Hills near Henley-on-Thames with his wife, and two children.

-He held two non-executive roles – on the boards of William Hill and the British Film Institute.
+He has held many non-executive roles, including on the boards of William Hill and the British Film Institute.

 Awards

 In 2003 Highfield was awarded the Digital Innovator internet award by The Sunday Times who dubbed his vision of a 100% digital Britain a "tour de force".
 In 2004 he was named 'most influential individual in technology' by online technology news site Silicon.Com for overseeing a number of 'firsts' for a major broadcaster, including the use of peer-to-peer, interactive TV, and multi-casting of TV.
 In 2007, The Guardian placed Highfield at #31 in its annual survey of the most powerful people in the UK media industry.

 In 2004, he was made a Fellow of the Royal Society of Arts and, in 2007, a Fellow of the Royal Television Society.